A monotonicity formula for minimal connections

-We show that the conditions are satisfied under the assumptions of Theorem \ref{mainthm 1} (3) using results on Riemannian geometry about the volume of geodesic balls (Lemma \ref{lem:cond assump}).
+We show that the geometric conditions are satisfied under the curvature assumptions of (a), (b), (c) in Theorem \ref{mainthm 1} (3), which are used to control the volume of geodesic balls centered at $p$ (Lemma \ref{lem:cond assump}), and the algebraic condition is satisfied when $X$ is odd dimensional to obtain Theorem \ref{mainthm 1} (3).
+The function $\Theta$ could be understood as an error term.

 The two dimensional case is rather special.
-The 2-form $\beta$ turns out to be parallel under the assumption of Theorem \ref{mainthm 1} (4).
-This is a strong condition and we can show the statement. \\
+In this case, $V^0_g$ agrees with a simpler functional (Remark \ref{rem:2dim cons law}), and we can show the strong result that the 2-form $\beta$ is parallel under the assumption ($A_4$).
+Using this, we obtain Theorem \ref{mainthm 1} (4). \\

 We can take $r_p= \infty$ and $a=0$ when $X=\rl^n$ with the standard flat metric $g_0$.
 Then we obtain the following vanishing theorem.

 \begin{corollary}[Corollary \ref{cor:vanish}] Let $\beta \in \Omega^2(\rl^{2m+1})$ be a 2-form satisfying a conservation law.
 Suppose that for some $p \in \rl^{2m+1}$, we have